blog2i2j/peterhinch.._..micropython-samples/rp2/RP2.md

 ## 1.5 Callback

 This runs when the DMA is complete.
 It takes no args and runs in a hard IRQ context.
-Typical use is to set a `ThreadSafeFlag`, allowing a pending task to resume.
-Typically this will deassert `CS/` and initiate processing of received data.
-Note that the DMA completes before transmission ends due to bytes stored in the SM FIFO.
-This is unlikely to have practical consequences because of MicroPython latency: the master executes several MP instructions before the callback runs, and the response to a `ThreadSafeFlag` typically takes >200μs.
+It should deassert `CS/`.
+Typical use is to set a `ThreadSafeFlag`, allowing a pending task to resume, to initiate processing of received data.

+Users of low baudrates (<1MHz) should note that the DMA completes before transmission ends due to three bytes stored in the SM FIFO.
+This is unlikely to have practical consequences because of MicroPython latency: where the callback deasserts `CS/` the time between the last edge of `clk` and the trailing edge of `CS/` was 93μs (RP2040 @125MHz).

 # 2. Nonblocking SPI slave